-Other than specifications of the awareness measure worthy of note is also the unintuitive semantic relation between the valence of the primes and the same / different response.

-Notably, this study used mouse tracking and not reaching movements, which might be less sensitive.
+Notably, this study used mouse tracking, which might be less sensitive than reaching movements.
 Using a mouse requires subjects to remap the real-world representation into 2D.
 Such 2D mapping constrains free movement [ref], which can affect the trajectory and timing of the movements [ref] and suppress the expression of cognitive conflicts.
 Indeed, when both measures were compared, reaching produced shorter movement durations, larger curvatures, faster velocities and most importantly, it responded faster to changes of mind [ref].
-Reaching movements are also more intuitive than using a mouse, making them less effortful and possible more likely to express fluctuations in the decision [ref].
+Reaching movements are also more intuitive than using a mouse, making them less effortful and possibly more likely to express fluctuations in the decision [ref].
 These properties accordingly suggest that reaching movements might be optimal for detecting fast and short-lasting processes such as unconscious priming effects [ref].

 Current Research

-The current study was aimed at testing the above hypothesis that motion tracking might superior to the commonly used keyboard responses measure in detecting effects of unconscious processing.
+The current study was aimed at testing the above hypothesis that motion tracking might be superior to the commonly used keyboard responses measure in detecting effects of unconscious processing.
 This was tested in a series of four studies, with rigorous awareness measures to ensure residual awareness is not mistaken for unconscious processing.
-Three exploratory studies were aimed at finding the optimal conditions for discovering a unconscious effect when using reaching responses.
+Three exploratory studies were aimed at finding the optimal conditions for discovering an unconscious effect when using reaching responses.
 A fourth confirmatory study directly compared between motion tracking and keyboard responses as a means to examine if one measure has an advantage over the other.
-All four studies used a priming paradigm following a classical study by Deheane and colleagues [ref], in which subjects were presented with a masked prime word followed by a visible identical/different target word.
+All four studies used a priming paradigm following a classical study by Deheane and colleagues [ref], in which participants were presented with a masked prime word followed by a visible identical/different target word.
 This task was chosen as it was supposed to evoke strong effects, in a fairly simple design which probes identity priming.
-They were asked to perform a semantic judgment on the target word, and determine if it describes a natural or artificial item.
-In the first three experiments, I expected to find evidence for a congruency effect with motion tracking, so that reaching trajectories.
-In the fourth experiment, I expected to find a larger congruency effect in the motion tracking task than in the keyboard task.
+The participants were asked to perform a semantic judgment on the target word, and determine if it describes a natural or artificial item.
+In the first three experiments, I expected to find evidence for a congruency effect with motion tracking, so that the average reaching trajectories of the incongruent trials would deviate towards the incorrect answer further than would the trajectories of the congruent trials.
+In the fourth experiment, I expected this congruency effect to be larger than the one extracted from the keyboard-RT.

-Exp 1Methods
+Exp 1

+The first experiment's purpose was to produce a first dataset to experiment with.
+The end goal was to troubleshoot the experiment and the motion tacking system and establish an encapsulating analysis environment that can extract meaningful parameters from the recorded trajectories.
+We were hoping to locate a congruency effect in at least one of the parameters and tweak the experiments that followed to maximize its size (e.g., change the RT or training length).

+Methods

 Participants

-Ten participants (XX females) between the ages of eighteen and thirty-five were recruited for the study (M=??, SD=??).
+Ten participants (eight females) between the ages of eighteen and thirty-five were recruited for the study (M = 24.2, SD = 2.57).
 All participants were right-handed, native Hebrew speakers who have normal vision or corrected-to-normal vision.
 Only participants declaring that they have no neurological, attentional, or mental disorders, and are not taking psychiatric medicines, were included.
 All participants signed a consent form and were explained that they can stop the experiment at every point if they wished to do so.
 They were reimbursed with course credit or cash payment.
 The experiment was approved by the Tel Aviv University ethics committee.

 Stimuli